gregbjohns/pythonscripts-public/README.md

 Python script to set all files to 444 (all read) and all directories to 555 (Read + execute )

 This is useful for a media server such as Plex or Jellyfin.

+On my system this runs significantly faster than the equivilant "find" one liner.